potentia-inc/validator/README.md

 * `Rule` is an alias type for ordinary object.
 * `Object` is the type for input object.
-* When the validation is passed, the output will be a Either Right with value the same as input object.
+* When the validation is passed, the output will be an Either Right with value the same as input object.
-* When the validation is failed, the output will be a Either Left with value a string of informative failure reason.
+* When the validation is failed, the output will be an Either Left with value a string of informative failure reason.

 ## Rules For Crypto-addresses